SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step1.md

 kubectl apply -f cluster-role-binding.yaml -n dsagtt22-infra
 ```

-Now we fetch the data needed to access the Kyma cluster via:
+Now we fetch the data needed to access the Kyma cluster.
+For that set an environment variable called `ns` to `dsagtt22-infra`.
+Then fetch the `kubeconfig` via the provided scripts:

 ```shell
   chmod +x k8s-setup-ghaction/kubeconfig-sa-mac.sh